Search algorithm: For virtual search spaces

 Algorithms for searching virtual spaces are used in the constraint satisfaction problem, where the goal is to find a set of value assignments to certain variables that will satisfy specific mathematical equations and inequations / equalities.
 They are also used when the goal is to find a variable assignment that will maximize or minimize a certain function of those variables.
 Algorithms for these problems include the basic brute-force search (also called "naïve" or "uninformed" search), and a variety of heuristics that try to exploit partial knowledge about the structure of this space, such as linear relaxation, constraint generation, and constraint propagation.

-An important subclass are the local search methods, that view the elements of the search space as the vertices of a graph, with edges defined by a set of heuristics applicable to the case; and scan the space by moving from item to item along the edges, for example according to the steepest descent or best-first criterion, or in a stochastic search.
+An important subclass are the local search algorithms that view the elements of the search space as the vertices of a graph, with edges defined by a set of heuristics applicable to the case; and scan the space by moving from item to item along the edges, for example according to the steepest descent or best-first criterion, or in a stochastic search.
 This category includes a great variety of general metaheuristic methods, such as simulated annealing, tabu search, A-teams, and genetic programming, that combine arbitrary heuristics in specific ways.
 The opposite of local search would be global search methods.
 This method is applicable when the search space is not limited and all aspects of the given network are available to the entity running the search algorithm.

-This class also includes various tree search algorithms, that view the elements as vertices of a tree, and traverse that tree in some special order.
-Examples of the latter include the exhaustive methods such as depth-first search and breadth-first search, as well as various heuristic-based search tree pruning methods such as backtracking and branch and bound.
-Unlike general metaheuristics, which at best work only in a probabilistic sense, many of these tree-search methods are guaranteed to find the exact or optimal solution, if given enough time.
-This is called "completeness".
+tree search algorithms are local graph search algorithms designed to work efficiently on directed acyclic graphs with a single root or starting node (trees).
+Tree search algorithms traverse the nodes of a tree in a particular order prescribed by an algorithm designed for a particular application.
+Examples of tree search algorithms include exhaustive methods such as depth-first search and breadth-first search, as well as heuristic-based search tree pruning algorithms such as backtracking, branch and bound and alpha-beta_pruning.
+Unlike metaheuristic algorithms, which may only prescribe a traversal order that is best in some probabilistic sense, many tree-search methods are guaranteed to find the exact optimal solution, if given enough time.
+In mathematics and logic, this is called a "completeness" guarantee.

 Another important sub-class consists of algorithms for exploring the game tree of multiple-player games, such as chess or backgammon, whose nodes consist of all possible game situations that could result from the current situation.
 The goal in these problems is to find the move that provides the best chance of a win, taking into account all possible moves of the opponent(s).
 Similar problems occur when humans or machines have to make successive decisions whose outcomes are not entirely under one's control, such as in robot guidance or in marketing, financial, or military strategy planning.
 This kind of problem — combinatorial search — has been extensively studied in the context of artificial intelligence.
 Examples of algorithms for this class are the minimax algorithm, alpha–beta pruning, and the A* algorithm and its variants.